HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ### Logical and physical properties

-Another CSS feature useful for internationalization are the “logical” properties like `margin-block-start`, `padding-inline-end`, and so on, as well as values such as `start` and `end` for properties like `text-align`.
+Another CSS feature useful for internationalization are the "logical" properties like `margin-block-start`, `padding-inline-end`, and so on, as well as values such as `start` and `end` for properties like `text-align`.
 These properties and values allow box features to be tied to the direction of text flow, rather than physical directions like top, right, bottom, and so on.

 As of mid-2021, only 4% of pages were found to be using logical properties of any kind.
 Of the pages that did, about 33% were using it to set `text-align` to `start` or `end`.
 Another 46% or so (combined) were setting logical margins and padding.
 Again, note that there could be overlap in these figures.